Experiencing TMJ Jaw Pain and living in the Los Angeles area?

 Each day, your teeth help you to talk, breathe, kiss, eat, drink and swallow.
 You chew with them, bite with them, grind them, brush them, floss them and generally (subconconsciously) abuse them.

-The War Between Your Muscles and Your Teeth
+The War Between Your Jaw Muscles And Your Teeth

 • When the muscles win, rapid tooth wear results